Covex-Studios/CovexTextureConverter/README.md

 - texconv.exe must remain next to CovexTextureConverter.exe.
 - Drag‑and‑drop autofills the `pngs/` folder.
 - Log panel shows all conversion messages.
+- Delete the PNGS/DDS thats already in there there placeholders!

 ---